Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual

-\paragraph{Eight‐rung validation.} For $L=8$ (Fig.~\ref{fig:8rung-pair-DMRG}), mitigation again restores the high‐$p$ region almost exactly, with the post‐M\textsubscript{3} cumulative distribution overlapping the ideal curve.
+For $\nr=8$ (Figs~\ref{fig:8rung-cdf-DMRG} \& ~\ref{fig:8rung-mi-DMRG}), mitigation again restores the high‐$p$ region almost exactly, with the post‐M\textsubscript{3} cumulative distribution overlapping the ideal curve.
 However, at the low‐probability end the mitigated curve rises slightly above DMRG, reflecting statistical limitations: our fixed‐size sample is now spread over a four‐times larger state space, so M\textsubscript{3} can only renormalize the \emph{observed} bitstrings.
-In the MI panel, the mitigated and ideal curves coincide for large $p_{\min}$, and diverge only once rare events dominate; the simulated‐noise MI again remains a reasonable estimate.
+In the mutual information panel, the mitigated and ideal curves coincide for large $p_{\min}$, and diverge only once rare events dominate; the simulated‐noise mutual information again remains a reasonable estimate.